3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 public and secret key created and signed.
 ```

-This is how it ends successfully (you might see message about entropy multiple
+This is how it ends successfully (you might see a message about entropy
-times):
+multiple times):

 ```
 gpg: checking the trustdb